Zorawar Singh (Dogra general): Baltistan campaign

 To the northwest of Ladakh, and to the north of Kashmir, lies the region of Baltistan.
 Muhammad Shah, the son of the ruler of Skardu, Raja Ahmad Shah, fled to Leh and sought the aid of the Gyalpo and Zorawar against his father.
 But some of the Ladakhi nobles allowed Ahmad Shah to imprison his son and sought his aid in a general rebellion against the Dogras.
-After defeating the Ladakhi rebels Zorawar invaded Baltistan in the winter of 1839/40 (Petech, Kingdom of ladakh, p.
-144, Datta, Ladakh, p.
-122 etc. etc.), adding a large contingent of Ladakhis to his army.
+After defeating the Ladakhi rebels Zorawar invaded Baltistan in the winter of 1839/40, adding a large contingent of Ladakhis to his army.

 The advance brigade of 5,000 under Nidhan Singh lost its way in the cold and snow and was surrounded by the enemy; many soldiers perished from the cold.
 Then Mehta Basti Ram, a prominent Rajput from Kishtwar, established contact with the main force.
 On their arrival the Botis of Skardu were defeated and forced to flee.
 They were chased to the fort of Skardu which was invested by Zorawar for a few days.
 One night the Dogras scaled the steep mountain behind the fort and after some fighting captured the small fort on its crest.
 From this position the next day they began firing down at the main fort and forced the Raja to surrender.
 Zorawar built a fort on the banks of the Indus where he placed a contingent of his soldiers.

 After placing Muhammad Shah on the throne for an annual tribute of 7000 rupees, a Dogra contingent under Wazir Lakhpat advanced westwards, conquered the fort of Astor and took its Darad Raja prisoner.
 However this Raja was tributary to Mehan Singh, the governor of Kashmir, who was alarmed at the Dogra conquests since they only expanded the kingdom of Gulab Singh while not bringing any benefit to the Lahore durbar.
 His complaint at Lahore was forwarded to Raja Gulab Singh at Jammu and he ordered the Darad Raja to be released.